itmat/rum/README.md

 tar zxvf RUM-Pipeline-2.00_11.tar.gz
 ```

+This will place all the rum executables in `RUM-Pipeline-2.00_11/bin`.
+They will find the RUM libraries they need automatically.

 Note that you will need to either run `rum_runner` using an explicit
-path
+path:

 ```sh
 $RUM_HOME/rum_runner ...